nirav1109/PaymentDetailsRegister/README.md

   3) Visual Studio 2019

 # Description
-  This is simple CRUD operation developed using .net core web API as backend and angular as frontend. to setup this project in your system simpe download the code and then in visual studio code you simple run the below command,
+  This is simple CRUD operation developed using .net core web API as backend and angular as frontend. to setup this project in your system simpe download the code and then in visual studio code you simple run command ," npm install "
-  # npm install

 after successfully run this command all node modules are installed in your project which are required.

 # For Database Setup and connection